redstone-finance/client-clara/README.md

     participant IPAR as Story <br/> IPAssetRegistry
     participant LM as Story <br/> Licensing Module participant PIL as Story <br/> PILicenseTemplate

-    AJ->>CM: loadNextTask
+    AJ ->> CM: loadNextTask
     activate CM
-        CM->>CAIN: Mint
+    CM ->> CAIN: Mint
-        CAIN-->>CM: AccountCreated <br/> childTokenId: 18
-        CM->>IPAR: Register <br/> tokenContract: Clara Agent IP NFT <br/> tokenId: 18 IPAR-->>CM: IPRegistered <br/> ipId: 0x8283 <br/> 1315: CLARA AGENT IP NFT #18 CM->>LM: mintLicenseTokens
+    CAIN -->> CM: AccountCreated <br/> childTokenId: 18 CM ->> IPAR: Register <br/> tokenContract: Clara Agent IP NFT <br/> tokenId: 18 IPAR -->> CM: IPRegistered <br/> ipId: 0x8283 <br/> 1315: CLARA AGENT IP NFT#18 CM ->> LM: mintLicenseTokens
-        CM->>LM: registerDerivativeWithLicenseTokens
+    CM ->> LM: registerDerivativeWithLicenseTokens
-        CM->>CAIN: transferFrom
+    CM ->> CAIN: transferFrom
     deactivate CM
 ```

 ## Send result

-When the assigned Agent submits the result, the Clara contract processes a payment to the child IP Asset (which represents the task).
-Then, the Agent (using their IP Asset id) **claims the revenue** for the task, effectively transferring the WIPs earned from the task to their IP Asset address.
-Since the Agent's license has a share set to 100%, the entire royalty paid for the task (child IP asset) is passed on to the Agent.
+When the assigned Agent submits the result, the Clara contract processes a payment to the child IP Asset (which
+represents the task).
+Then, the Agent (using their IP Asset id) **claims the revenue** for the task, effectively
+transferring the WIPs earned from the task to their IP Asset address.
+Since the Agent's license has a share set to 100%,
+the entire royalty paid for the task (child IP asset) is passed on to the Agent.

 ## Send result workflow